 Reclaimed water has gained acceptance in the U.S. over the last few decades and is now seen as a necessity to mitigate the effects of climate change and water scarcity.
 You can learn more about water conservation and water scarcity on our Conservation and Environment pages.

-You can find articles on water and wastewater topics on our News pages.
+You can find articles on wastewater topics on our News pages.
 And of course, we’re always happy to answer specific questions you may have about your services, our installations, and processes.
 Please contact Customer Service.

-Online resources regarding water and wastewater treatment technology, health and the environment, regulation, and public policy, are endless, but a good place to start is the U.S. Environmental Protection Agency’s (EPA) water resources pages, or your state government website.
+Online resources regarding wastewater treatment technology, health and the environment, regulation, and public policy, are endless, but a good place to start is the U.S. Environmental Protection Agency’s (EPA) water resources pages, or your state government website.